chanis/deep_recommend_system/README.md

 ### Use TensorBoard

-The summary data is stored in [tensorboard](./tensorboard/) and we use TenorBoard for visualization.
+The summary data is stored in [tensorboard](./tensorboard/) and we use TensorBoard for visualization.

 ```
 tensorboard --logdir ./tensorboard/